ADD-SP/ngx_waf/docs/advance/priority.md

 ---
-title: Rule Description
+title: Rule Priority
 lang: en
 ---

-# Rule Description
+# Rule Priority

 There are many inspection items in this module, so it is important to specify the inspection priority of each inspection item to avoid illogical inspection results.